herobaby71/Self-driving-RC-Car/README.md

 Step 3) Train a model (Feel free to use other libraries such as Keras or Tensorflow)
 1) I created my own Neuronetwork from scratch using numpy and sklearn for second order l-bfgs optimizing method.
 However, my model only have sigmoid activation function, which cannot avoid gradient vanishing problem.
 ELU or ReLU activation functions probably works better.
 1.5) Balance your data
 2) Any furthur from this point, I cannot say because the dataset I collected is so bad that the car is doing random moves.
 However, if you got a good car, you can take one step furthur than me and build a great self-driving RC car :).
-Side Note: if possible, you can use Tensorflow on Google Cloud compute engine with GPU to train even a better, deeper conv model.

 Extra) Recognizing lanes (white papers) using OpenCV.
 See Lane-Finding.py based on a tutorial on PythonProgramming.net
 ![lane1](https://user-images.githubusercontent.com/26393308/29647520-86ab7274-8857-11e7-8175-577826d93391.png)